eliofio/PrOpRe/README.md

 python3 remove_H_atoms.py --ref <Reference_noH.gro> --traj <Trajectory_noH.xtc> [--mapp NMappings>] [--frames <Nframes>] [--step <Nsteps>]
 ```

-> **NOTE: Please, take in account that "Reference_noH.gro" and "Trajectory_noH.xtc" - i.e. the reference coordinate file and the trajectory one without hydrogen atoms, respectively - are the output files obtained after launching remove_H_atoms.py.
-This code does not return an error, if using files with hydrogens.
-However, in order that the calculation of Resolution and Relevance points for each mapping works good, it is necessary to remove H atoms beacuse the latter are not heavy atoms, and thus they move and rotate too much.
-Please, take care of it.**
+> **NOTE: Please note that the "Reference_noH.gro" and "Trajectory_noH.xtc" files mentioned here refer to the output files obtained after running the `remove_H_atoms.py` script.
+It is crucial to remove hydrogen atoms from the files for accurate calculation of Resolution and Relevance points.
+Although this code does not throw an error if hydrogen atoms are present, their excessive movement and rotation can adversely affect the calculation.
+Please ensure that you have removed hydrogen atoms from the files before proceeding with the calculation.

-A short explaination of arguments is provided by launching the command `python3 ResRel-MPI.py -h` or `python3 ResRel-MPI.py --help`.
-Alternatively, for printing a short usage message, please type: `python3 ResRel-MPI.py` or `python3 ResRel-MPI.py -u`.
+To obtain a brief explanation of the arguments, you can execute the command `python3 ResRel-MPI.py -h` or `python3 ResRel-MPI.py --help`.
+Additionally, if you wish to print a concise usage message, you can use either `python3 ResRel-MPI.py` or `python3 ResRel-MPI.py -u`.

-Before running the python scripts, read carefully the next section that provides a detailed explaination of each argument.
+However, it is strongly recommended to read the following section attentively before running the Python scripts as it provides a comprehensive explanation of each argument.

 ## 5.4 - Arguments

-As shown in **Sec.
-5** the coordinate file and the trajectory of all-atom structure of the biomolecule without hydrogens (_Reference_noH.gro_ and _Trajectory_noH.xtc_, respectively) are, always, mandatory.
-On the other hand, the number of mappings at fixed number of sites (Nmappings), the number of frames read from trajectory (Nframes), and the step corresponing at the variation of the number of sites (Nstep) are optional arguments.
-A short explaination of the above mentioned files is the following:
+In **Section 5**, it is emphasized that the coordinate file (_Reference_noH.gro_) and the trajectory (_Trajectory_noH.xtc_) of the all-atom structure of the biomolecule without hydrogen atoms are always required inputs.
+These files provide the necessary information for the calculation.
+On the other hand, the number of mappings at fixed number of sites (_Nmappings_), the number of frames to be read from trajectory (_Nframes_), and the step that describes the decrement in the number of sites to be retained (_Nstep_) are optional arguments.
+The following is the summary of the different files and input parameters required by the code:

-* **`Coordinate FILE noH`**: Mandatory File (`-r/--ref`) of atom Coordinates **without** hydrogen atoms (xyz, gro, pdb, psf, ...).
-If using "remove_H_atoms,py" code, then the file is by default called _Reference_noH.gro_;
+* **`Coordinate FILE noH`**: This is a mandatory file (`-r/--ref`) containing the atom coordinates of the biomolecule _without_ hydrogen atoms (in formats such as xyz, gro, pdb, psf, etc.).
+If the "remove_H_atoms.py" script is used, the default name for this file is _Reference_noH.gro_.

-* **`Trajectory FILE noH`**: Mandatory File (`-t/--traj`) containing the trajectory of the biomolecule **without** hydrogens (trr, dcd, lammpstrj, gro, ...).
-If using "remove_H_atoms,py" code, then the file is by default called _Trajectory_noH.gro_;
+* **`Trajectory FILE noH`**: This is another mandatory file (`-t/--traj`) containing the trajectory of the biomolecule _without_ hydrogen atoms (in formats such as trr, dcd, lammpstrj, gro, etc.).
+If the "remove_H_atoms.py" script is used, the default name for this file is _Trajectory_noH.gro_.

+NMappings: This is an optional argument (-m/--mapp) that specifies the number of random mappings M at a fixed number of retained sites.
+The default value is M=50.
+This parameter affects the number of combinations that will be chosen randomly with respect to the total number of atoms.
+Changing this value will result in more or fewer combinations being chosen.

 * **`NMappings`**: Optional argument (`-m/--mapp`) that specifies the number of random mappings _M_ at fixed number of sites retained.
 Any integer number higher than 0 is accepted.
 The default value is _M = 50_.
 For a fixed number of sites the code choses randomly _M_ combinations with respect the total number of atoms.
 Changing such value, more or less combinations are chosen;